This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

-Caregivers will insert a resectoscope through your urethra.
+Healthcare providers will insert a resectoscope through your urethra.
 A resectoscope is a tube with a small monitor on the end.
-The monitor will show your prostate on a screen for caregivers while they do surgery.
+The monitor will show your prostate on a screen for healthcare providers while they do surgery.
 Your bladder may be filled with fluid during surgery.
 Heat that is produced by the resectoscope will be used to remove part, or all, of your prostate.
 Heat will also be used to stop bleeding in the surgery area.
 Fluid will be used to wash away extra tissue and blood.
 The resectoscope will then be removed from your urethra.
 A Foley catheter (tube) will be put through your urethra and into your bladder.
 The catheter drains urine out of your body.

 After your surgery:

 - Foley catheter: Keep the bag of urine below your waist.
 Lifting the urine bag higher will make the urine flow back into your bladder and cause an infection.
 Do not pull on the catheter, because this may cause pain and bleeding, and the catheter may come out.
 Do not allow the catheter tubing to kink, because this will block the flow of urine.
-Caregivers will remove the catheter when you no longer need it.
+Healthcare providers will remove the catheter when you no longer need it.

 - Diuretic medicine: You may need diuretic medicine if you do not have enough sodium (salt) in your blood.